dev-dcodes/Dev-DCodes/README.md

 ## About me
 System Engineering student passionate about mobile application development.
 I focus on writing clean code and creating digital experiences that truly connect with users.
 Constantly learning new technologies to become an impactful Mobile Developer.

+#### 💡 My Purpose
+I believe mobile technology has the power to transform lives.
+Every line of code I write is a step toward creating **innovative solutions** that can:
+- 🌍 **Solve real problems** in education, health, and environment
+- 🤝 **Connect people** across cultures and communities
+- 💚 **Make technology accessible** to everyone, everywhere
+- 🚀 **Drive positive change** through thoughtful, user-centered design

+> *"The best apps are the ones that don't just work well, but actually make the world work a little better."*
 <br>
 <br>